Artist:Yanktonai, Nakota, SiouxCreeAnishinaabe

-Medium: Emulsion cured buckskin, dyed porcupine quills, glass beads, tin and copper tinklers, thread, sinew and pigment
+Medium: Buckskin, dyed porcupine quills, glass beads, tinned sheet-iron tinklers, thread (cotton or linen), sinew and pigment

 Dates:early 19th century

 Dimensions: 46 x 21 in.
 (116.8 x 53.3 cm)